jnassi/texas-exes/README.md

 Once a second caller dials in, the hold music ends, and you will be joined into the conference.

 Every caller that joins will be accompanied by a beep.
 Similarly, every caller that drops out of the conference will be accompanied by a beep.

+After any caller hangs up, an email is sent to the organizer with the caller's details.
+Modify the $emailto variable at line 3 of sendreport.php.